Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 5. This step really involves you doing nothing except for going to bed on the night of Fall 6.
 When you go to bed that night, the Harvest Goddess will appear to you in a dream and tell you that the Vineyard has been restored and that the Keif Fairies have come.

-6. This step is not really needed, however, if you have your affection up with Karen (At least 120), she will come to your farm the next day and ask you to come, with the Vineyard restored and the Keif Fairies back, you will see a little cutscene and you will get her picture.
+6. You should already have the achievement by now, however, if you have your affection up with Karen (At least 120), she will come to your farm the next day and ask you to come.
+With the Vineyard restored and the Keif Fairies back, you will see a little cutscene and you will get her picture.
 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138277.png) [Climbing to the Moon]( https://retroachievements.org/achievement/125598)
 _Getting to Moon Mountain Restaurant before bridge is built._
 **-=Missable=-**

 This is easy, there is a tree at the base of the cliff in Moon Mountain.
 Go around back and press A and you will climb the tree and get up to the ledge.
 Enter the restaurant and it will unlock the achievement.
-Keep in mind that the bridge starts being build on Fall 22 so be sure to do this before them.
+Keep in mind that the bridge starts being built on Fall 22, so be sure to do this before then.

 =-----------------------------------------------------------=